JanuarySnow/Nomad/README.md

 The PRP patch for CSEP All Americans breaks previs near Diamond City, its been removed and will be fixed in next update

+My edits to SKK Fast Start may have broken starting Radio quests, I had this problem before and I fixed it, but ive forgotten how I fixed it, so Ill have to remember how I did that somehow!

 ## CREDITS AND THANKS

 - Xanza for knowledge